ai-zerolab/lightblue-ai/CONTRIBUTING.md

 ## Write Documentation

-lightblue could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+lightblue-ai could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/ai-zerolab/lightblue/issues.
+The best way to send feedback is to file an issue at https://github.com/ai-zerolab/lightblue-ai/issues.

 If you are proposing a new feature: